aredn/documentation/arednGettingStarted/installing_firmware.rst

     ssh -oHostKeyAlgorithms=+ssh-rsa admin@192.168.1.20

+  You will be asked for the password (for example, admin!23) and once entered you will be logged into the device and shown the shell prompt.

   To install the AREDN |trade| firmware you first need to create a program to do this.
 Ubiquiti devices expect signed firmware but AREDN |trade| is not signed, so we need to bypass the checking process.
 To do this type or copy/paste the following two commands:

   ::